apify/apify-docs/sources/academy/platform/running_a_web_server.md

 });
 ```

-And finally we need to start the web server.
+And finally, we need to start the web server.

 ```js
 // Start the web server!